 Google Drive: This is where all of my documents live.
 It’s incredible that I can access it from anywhere and can share changes with others — without having to email documents back and forth.

 Mint: Awesome free tool to keep track of all of your bank accounts, credit cards, investments, and loans in one place.
 Also create a budget so you can save up for traveling.

-Freshbooks: Love this accounting program!
-I use the paid version ($19.95/month) for invoicing clients, tracking my time, and recording expenses.
+FreshBooks: Totes obsessed this accounting program, which is FREE (for up to three clients) and is super simple to use.
+I use it for invoicing clients, tracking my time, and recording expenses.

 Charles Schwab Debit Card: In my opinion, this is the best travel debit card there is.

 Chase Sapphire Reserve: Shiny and metallic, with great rewards, this is my go-to travel rewards credit card.